Kishawn-Dorman/ANOVA-Tests-and-Regression-Modelling/README.md

 ![image](https://github.com/Kishawn-Dorman/Business-Data-Analytics-Project/assets/146044118/dca7b8e6-fa3c-46e1-b39d-d1cdee851bb9)

-Figure 11
+THSD Result 1

 ![image](https://github.com/Kishawn-Dorman/Business-Data-Analytics-Project/assets/146044118/580a1ef8-1a2a-4333-8184-0aa37076a35b)

-Figure 12
+THSD Result 2

 Following the results of significance from manova and the individual anovas, a comparison was done on the type of instructors and the type of courses for both DVs using a post-hoc test called Tukey HSD.
-The exact results can be seen in figures 11 and 12.
-The Tukey HSD test seek to communicate where the significant difference may lie within the significant independent variables..
+The exact results can be seen in THSD result 1 and 2.
+The Tukey HSD test seek to communicate where the significant difference may lie within the significant independent variables.

 Based on the post-hoc tests it appears that students assigned to instructor 2 was more satisfied with their instructor than students from other instructors.
 Students assigned to instructor 1 was more satisfied with their course than students from other instructors.

 The post-hoc tests also revealed that students on course 8 was more satisfied with their instructor than students from other courses and students on course 9 & 10 was more satisfied with their course than students on other courses.